Apollo

 But if you’re content with covering small sections, you can enjoy an extraordinary adventure in just five days.
 Here’s a sample South East Queensland–Northern NSW itinerary:

-Spend a day checking out Brisbane's top sites, then overnight at the Plunkett Green at Tamborine farm stay.
-Wake up among curious barnyard creatures, then tackle a soul-soothing waterfall hike (Curtain Falls is our top pick) before hitting a high-altitude winery (try Witches Falls) for lunch.
-Cruise to Lamington National Park for a ridgeline walk, then settle at O'Reilly's Campground.
+Spend a day checking out Brisbane’s top sites, then overnight at the Plunkett Green at Tamborine farm stay.
+Wake up among curious barnyard creatures, then knock out a soul-soothing waterfall hike (Curtis Falls is our top pick) before hitting a high-altitude winery (try Witches Falls) for lunch.
+Cruise to Lamington National Park for a ridgeline walk, then settle at O’Reilly’s Campground.

 Double back towards NSW, stopping off at the Natural Bridge and your choice of other Springbrook National Park wonders.
-Mosey over to Mt Warning Rainforest Park and spark up a campfire.
-Get up early to see the sunrise hit Mt Wollumbin—the first place in Australia to catch the sun's rays.
+Head over to Mt Warning Rainforest Park and start a campfire.
+Get up early to see sunrise views of Wollumbin (Mount Warning) from nearby lookouts (the Wollumbin summit track is closed).

-Swing by Nimbin to relive the hippy era and pop into Nightcap National Park to admire Protestors Falls.
-Cruise towards the coast and spend the evening in the boho haven of Byron Bay or its laidback brother, Brunswick Heads.
+Swing by Nimbin to relive the hippie era and pop into Nightcap National Park to admire Protestors Falls.
+Cruise towards the coast and spend the evening in the boho haven of Byron Bay or its laid-back brother, Brunswick Heads.
 Return to Brisbane via the coastal route, stopping for lunch in Pottsville or Kingscliff.

-A similar timeframe could see you bouncing between stunning Sunshine Coast surf beaches and its fertile hinterlands.
-Tack on a few extra days if you want to include the dreamy town of Seventeen Seventy.
+A similar timeframe could see you hopping between stunning Sunshine Coast surf beaches and its fertile hinterlands.
+Add a few extra days if you want to include the dreamy town of Seventeen Seventy.

-Allow at least two weeks for the long road trip to Airlie Beach—a 26-hour return journey.
+Allow at least two weeks for the long road trip to Airlie Beach—a 26-hour round trip.
 Break up the drive in both directions with strategic stopovers en route.

 Parking a Campervan in Brisbane